 I create drawings depicting an enchanting world inhabited by children and creatures.
-Influenced by surrealists and children’s book illustrators, I seek to capture the inner life of my childhood self, exploring themes of introversion, childlike wonder, dreams and nightmares, and identity formation.
+Influenced by surrealists and children’s book illustrators, I seek to capture the inner life of my childhood self, exploring themes of introversion, melancholia, dreams and nightmares, and identity formation.

-Creating these drawings is my way of temporarily escaping the confines of adulthood and revisiting my childhood, a period I find captivating in that it reminds me of how magical and mysterious life can be.
+Creating these drawings is my way of temporarily escaping the confines of adulthood and revisiting my childhood, a period I find captivating in that it reminds me of how strange and magical life can be.